 A student who is academically suspended will be suspended from enrollment for one semester (not counting summer terms).
 After one semester, the suspended student must meet with the Suspension Recovery Counselor before being re-admitted.
 Re-admittance is not automatic.
-If the student is re-admitted, he/she will be on academic probation and must adhere to the directions listed in paragraphs #2 and #3 above.
+The re-admit will be on academic probation and must adhere to the directions listed in paragraphs #2 and #3 above.